anotherindex/anime-screenshot-sorter/README.md

 # Index's Anime Screenshot Soter
 A simple anime screenshot sorter written in Python.
+Initially just a personal project but maybe someone else out there likes to take a lot of anime screenshots.
 Simply run the .py file in a folder and it will try to sort all anime screenshots in separate folders.

 https://github.com/anotherindex/anime-screenshot-sorter/assets/134344244/e5a7c310-490b-42b4-b730-1bf929ffbc4c